 - Over the Hills and Far Away by Led Zeppelin

 Kurt Cobain isn’t who you’d immediately think of when it comes to acoustic guitar solos.
-But in fact, the acoustic solo in About A Girl is one of the best.
-Putting a huge emphasis on just serving the song with careful note choice, it’s going in right at the top of the list as one of the greats.
-This is the third single from their first album Bleach, but there’s also a famous acoustic version that was released as part of MTV unplugged.
+But in fact, the acoustic solo in About a Girl is one of the best.
+Putting a huge emphasis on just serving the song with careful note choice, it’s right at the top of the list as one of the greats.
+This is the third single from their first album Bleach, but there’s also a famous acoustic version that was released as part of MTV Unplugged.

 And I Love Her by The Beatles